ananthir31/mapup/README.md

 # mapup
-In the README file, you should include information about your API and provide instructions on how to use and test it.
-Here's a suggested structure for your README file:

 # Intersections API

 The Intersections API is a mapping-based application developed in GoLang/Express-NodeJS.
 It allows you to find intersecting lines between a long linestring and a set of randomly spread lines on a plane.